bcgov/citz-imb-sso-express/techdocs/docs/using-the-package/apis-&-components/sso.md

 # sso

-The `sso` function initializes the sso service in your express app.
+The `sso` function initializes the SSO service in your express app.

 ## Import